Values & shapes

 Why one type matters

-This uniformity is the quiet engine of the whole platform.
 A single Value is simultaneously a transform component in a scene, a channel of pixels in an image, a control point in a vector path, and the text of a paragraph in a document.
 Because of that, the codecs can share canonical models instead of inventing a schema per format: an OpenEXR channel, a mesh's vertex buffer, an SVG point list, and a heading's text are all typed arrays distinguished only by dtype and shape.
-The argument that "almost all data is typed values at named addresses" is implemented here, in this one class.
+The argument that "almost all data is typed values at named addresses" is implemented here, in Value.

 Strict, typed access

-A consumer should never silently get the wrong thing.
-Core offers permissive getters that return an optional, and strict getters that demand a type and report a clear error if the document disagrees:
+A consumer always knows the type it holds.
+Kinogaki Core offers permissive getters that return an optional, and strict getters that demand a type and report a clear error if the document disagrees:

 auto ball = doc.edit(Path("/world/ball"));